Joie de Vivre (horse): 2013: four-year-old season

 After a ten-month absence, Joie de Vivre returned in February at Kyoto when she finished seventh behind Tosen Ra in the Grade 2 Kyoto Kinen over 2200 metres.
 She was dropped to Grade 3 class for the Chunichi Shimbun Hai at Chukyo Racecourse on 9 March but came home sixth, three lengths behind the winner Satono Apollo.
 On 12 May Joie de Vivre was dropped back to 1600 metres for the Grade 1 Victoria Mile at Tokyo Racecourse and started at odds of 12.7/1 in an eighteen-runner field.
 Ridden by Yuga Kawada she came from the rear of the field with a strong late run to finish fourth behind Verxina, Whale Capture and Meine Isabel, beaten a length by the winner.
 She was then trained for the Naruo Kinen, but was injured during training on May 29.
 She was found to have an open fracture of the left tibia.
 Her prognosis was poor and she was euthanized at the clinic.
 She died at the age of four.

+Racing form

+Joie de Vivre won two races in seven starts.
+This data is available in JBIS and netkeiba.